d12frosted/elpa-mirror/gnu/relint-readme.txt

     the repeated sequence, resulting in a*\(?:c[ab]+\)* in the example above.

-  - End-of-line anchor followed by non-newline
+  - Non-newline follows end-of-line anchor
-  - Non-newline followed by line-start anchor
+  - Line-start anchor follows non-newline

     A pattern that does not match a newline occurs right after an end-of-line anchor ($) or before a line-start anchor (^).
     This combination can never match.

-  - End-of-text anchor followed by non-empty pattern
+  - Non-empty pattern follows end-of-text anchor

     A pattern that only matches a non-empty string occurs right after an end-of-text anchor (\').
 This combination can never match.